-Her daughter, Aida Liwan who is also pioneering trash transformation through the Provincial Social Welfare and Development, says “Its amazing to see the difference in my mother and her home.
-I only now I come to know that she is an artist.
+Her daughter, Aida Liwan who is also pioneering trash transformation through the Provincial Social Welfare and Development, says “It’s amazing to see the difference in my mother and her home.
+I have only now come to know that she is an artist.
 I am proud of her.”

 According to Aida, “Before some people would make fun of her simple house.
 Who would have thought a single mum could use trash to transform her house to make it so much more liveable and stress free?”

-According to Ahngelyne Valencia, a reporter from ABCSN “What she Jane has done is so wonderful and such a good example for others to follow-to make trashes useful and beautiful.”
+According to Ahngelyne Valencia, a reporter from ABCSN “What she Jane has done is so wonderful and such a good example for others to follow – to make trash useful and beautiful.”

 Jane and her house are featured on the above Ecobricks.org movie “Solving Plastic One Bottle at a Time”